revelatio/rvl-pipe-express/README.md

 server()
 ```

 - `validateRequest(validator: (Object) => Boolean):AsyncPipeFunction`: This function return an async-pipe function that validates the context `body` property against the validator function passed as parameter.
 A validator function is a simple function that checks if an objects passes certains pre-conditions.
+If the validation fails it will raise an `InvalidRequest` exception causing an HTTP 400 response error.

 A simple validator function could be just check that an object has, at least, all the properties we need.